The 20 Best Western Movie Actors Ranked

 20. Ed Harris

 Ed Harris is among the most respected character actors working today.
 He is frequently cast as stern figures of authority, but he's incredibly flexible in the types of projects he pursues.
-He launched his forty-year career with a performance as the selfish smuggler Hotchkiss in the Charles Bronson Western "Borderline."
-Harris stepped behind the camera for only the second time with 2008's Western "Appaloosa," in which he and Viggo Mortensen star as hired guns called in to protect a small town from a ruthless killer (Jeremy Irons).
+He launched his 40-year career with a performance as the selfish smuggler Hotchkiss in the Charles Bronson Western "Borderline."
+Harris stepped behind the camera for only the second time with 2008's Western "Appaloosa," in which he and Viggo Mortensen star as hired guns called in to protect a small town from a ruthless rancher (Jeremy Irons).

 In recent years, Harris reinvented one of Yul Brynner's most beloved characters.
 HBO's series adaptation of "Westworld" introduced Harris as the new Man in Black, but in a twist on the mythology, the fearsome villain is not a robot.
 One of the senior investors in the park, William ruthlessly dismantles with the android hosts as he tracks down Westworld's deepest secrets.